 Also should I get a visa or can I get away with a visa waiver?

 They'll be looking for proof that you intend to leave, so a return airline ticket is the best indicator (because it's expensive and therefore unlikely you're not serious about it).
 But a cheap bus ticket to Canada will probably do (it doesn't have to be an airline ticket).
-Also, a letter from your employer stating your intended date of return, or similar from a landlord... basically anything that strongly indicates you do intend to leave. almost 4 years ago
+Also, a letter from your employer stating your intended date of return, or similar from a landlord... basically anything that strongly indicates you do intend to leave. over 6 years ago

 Meredith, not my area of expertise, but if I was in your shoes... because it's a bit complicated I'd suggest applying for a visa through a consulate is the best option.
 You'll be able to explain things better.
 It'd be dreadful to get to US immigration and get turned around!